-Additionally, in case you wanted to find a good tactic to follow your spending habits, you are in the right place.
+Additionally, if you want to find a good tactic to follow your spending habits, you are in the right place.
 Besides the obvious, which is teaching you how to save money, the author also focused on the emotional side of things, showing how not to feel like you’re penny-pinching on every corner, but instead investing in a prosperous future.

 The bad: You can really sense the “it’s my way or the highway” train of thought that drives the author on several occasions.
 I am generally not a fan of these types of messages, as there are always more than a few ways to approach the same goal.

 To put it short, I don’t truly think that investing in bonds is the right solution 100% of the time.
 There, I said it.

 The good: The basic principle behind this publication is really simple.
 If you work for 8 hours, you need to invest in your personal growth.

 Tough to argue with that logic.
 This book is everything a beginner needs to start his journey towards accumulating wealth.
 Every man is a center of his own universe, so why not take some time and pay yourself first?

 By turning the game on its head, you change the rules of the battlefield in your favor.
 Ultimately, this book is an interesting idea about how to prioritize your spending, presented in plain English that everyone can understand.